anthony-y-zhu14/UCLEI/README.md

 ## Additional Functionality

 -Included a Web Scrapper to scrap market data from Yahoo Finance and store them in the local database storage.
+-Market News cards fetch news based on user-selected queries related to stocks.
+The market news is fetched using JS, JSON, and the GNews API.
+-Stock charts are displayed using the chart.js library

 ## Contributing
 Contributor: